 3. Deep dark shades of red create a feeling of luxury in your home theater

-Red can be a tricky color to play with, and generally, designers restrict themselves to the darker shades.
+Red can be a tricky color to play with, and generally, designers restrict themselves to darker shades.
 A deeper red evokes a feeling of luxury which makes for an elegant home theater.

 4. Navy walls add a bit of fun to your home theater design

 The design world is forever changing.
 If you’re looking to find the newest trends in the design of home theaters, make sure to visit our blog!
-If you need some more theater inspiration, make sure to check out our project page, where we have some of the theaters we helped put together!
+If you need some more movie theater decorating ideas and inspiration, make sure to check out our project page, where we have some of the theaters we helped put together!
 Finally, if you need some help in picking the right resources for designing your theater, visit our blog to find out what tools are right for you.